Weekday Courses

 Venue: Waikanae Presbyterian Church Hall, 43 Ngaio Road, Waikanae

-Cost: $20 per session or $80 for the five weeks
+Cost: $20 per session or $80 for all five sessions

 This series is jointly organised by Kāpiti WEA and Bookmark Kāpiti